ElenaStoeva/web-development/design-plan/design-journey.md

 _Consumer_: parents with developing children.
 They care about creating nature-rich spaces and plan to garden using this site's data in order to provide high quality nature-rich places on a smaller scale around their homes and communities.

 _Site Administrator_: members of the Playful Plants project.
-They develop a (searchable) database of playful plants that can support a range of nature play experiences, provide ideas and plant collections for themed nature play spaces & gardens, and develop a web resource for sharing these resources, including the ability to tailor selections and print plant lists.
+They develop a (searchable) database of playful plants that can support a range of nature play experiences, provide ideas and plant collections for themed nature play spaces & gardens, and develop a web resource for sharing these resources, including the ability to tailor selections based on tags.

 ### _Consumer_ Audience Goals (Milestone 1)